Home

 (pronounced zy-li-tall)

 A gum containing a natural sweetener made from the bark of birch trees.
 Recent studies show that xylitol gum helps to reduce the levels of Streptococcus Mutans, the bacteria responsible for dental caries.
+Xylitol is also used in treatment of biofilm wounds.

 top | privacy statement | disclaimer | site map